DilanGoodwin/LearningCoding/Scala/UniversityWork/week20/src/README.md

 ```
 Notice type BigInt which represents unbounded integers which cannot overflow.
 BigInt is build on top of Java's BigInteger type.
 Also the `fibonacci` function itself is not recursive, instead an auxiliary function `fib` is recursive instead.
 <br/>
-Create a Scala program using the code above that asks a user to enter a number to strat the fibonacci sequence at.
+Create a Scala program using the code above that asks a user to enter a number to start the fibonacci sequence at.

 # Week 20 Challenges
 ## 8.Fibo